top of page

 Abstract:

-This hands-on, interactive and entertaining seminar is designed to give life-long learners (including but not limited to administrators, pre-K through university instructors, parents and community leaders) strategies to engage non-traditional learners in the classrooms and the community using America's roots music, the Blues.
-Culturally relevant teaching strategies will also be demonstrated and supported by statistics, the integration of technology and live music.
-Strategies to help improve literacy, attendance and discipline will also be demonstrated through best practices.
-Participants don't have to be musically inclined to benefit from this experience.
-Some may even receive harmonicas.
+Culturally relevant teaching strategies will also be demonstrated and supported by statistics, the integration of technology, live music and a team building exercise.
+Best Practice methods to help improve literacy, attendance and discipline will also be on display.
+Participants don't have to be musically inclined to benefit and enjoy this experience.
+Some may even receive brand new harmonicas to play and keep as part of the breakout activity.

 Learning Outcomes